verboEse/elasticsearch-icinga-check/README.md

         -a [name]: aggregation name
         -t [type]: aggregation type
-        -f [field_name]: the name of the field to aggregate -d [day]: the day of your latest elasticsearch index
+        -f [field_name]: the name of the field to aggregate -y [year]: the year of your latest elasticsearch index leaving this blank will use today's date -m [month]: the month of your latest elasticsearch index leaving this blank will use today's date -d [day]: the day of your latest elasticsearch index

 Error codes: